Isle of Dogs

 Set in a dystopian Japan where all canines have been quarantined to a remote, trash-filled island, 12-year-old Atari bravely sets out in search of his bodyguard dog Spots.
 On his journey, he’ll be aided by a motley pack led by Chief (Bryan Cranston).
 Together they’ll have to dodge the corrupt authorities and dangerous terrain in order to complete their mission.

 As ever, Anderson has created a wholly unique picture, one filled with off-kilter humor and memorable visuals.
 With a voice cast including Jeff Goldblum, Scarlett Johansson, Edward Norton and veteran collaborator Bill Murray, Isle of Dogs should prove to be a delight for both kids and adults.
 If his past work is anything to go by, Anderson’s ninth feature will be one of 2018’s best.

-(Shown in English with Spanish subtitles at Verdi Park and Yelmo Cines Icaria.
+(Outdoor showing in English with Spanish subtitles.
 The title in Spanish is Isla de perros.)